slackapi/java-slack-sdk/docs/guides/modals.md

 # Modals

 [Modals](https://api.slack.com/surfaces/modals/using) are a focused surface to collect data from users or display dynamic and interactive information.
 To users, modals appear as focused surfaces inside of Slack enabling brief, yet deep interactions with apps.
+Modals can be assembled using the visual and interactive components found in [Block Kit](https://api.slack.com/block-kit).

 ### Slack App Configuration